lyteword/chspurgeon-tod/volume-2/psalm-37.md

 **Verse 28.**

-1\.The Lord's love of right.
+1\.
+The Lord's love of right.

-2\.His faithfulness to the righteous.
+2\.
+His faithfulness to the righteous.

-3\.Their sure preservation thus doubly guaranteed.
+3\.
+Their sure preservation thus doubly guaranteed.

-4\.The doom of the wicked thus certified.
+4\.
+The doom of the wicked thus certified.

 **Verse 29.** Canaan as a type of the righteous man's inheritance.